Canadian Senate expenses scandal: Overview

 The investigation of senator expenses began in November 2012 with the living expense claims of Patrick Brazeau and the travel expense claims of Pamela Wallin.
-By December 6, 2012, the Senate investigation was expanded to include the living expenses of Mac Harb On January 3, 2013, the Senate formally retained Deloitte LLP to review the claims of Brazeau, Harb and Wallin.
+By December 6, 2012, the Senate investigation was expanded to include the living expenses of Mac Harb.
+On January 3, 2013, the Senate formally retained Deloitte LLP to review the claims of Brazeau, Harb and Wallin.
 In February 2013, the Deloitte retainer was expanded to include Mike Duffy's living expense claims.

 In March 2013, and before the Deloitte audit was complete, Duffy repaid $90,172 for the living expenses he had claimed.
 It was later learned in May 2013 through the media that the source of this money was a personal cheque provided by Nigel Wright, who was then Chief of Staff in the Prime Minister's Office.

 On May 9, 2013, the Senate released reports about the expenses of Brazeau, Duffy and Harb, along with Deloitte's reports.
-It acknowledged Deloitte's finding that the criteria for determining a senator's primary residence was lacking.
+It acknowledged Deloitte's finding that the criteria for determining a senator's primary residence were lacking.
 However, the intent and purpose of Senate policies for reimbursement of living expenses were "amply clear" and so Brazeau and Harb were ordered to repay living expenses.
 On August 13, 2013, the Senate released Deloitte's report on the expenses of Wallin and she was ordered to repay travel expenses.
-As of July 25, 2013, Harb still maintained his innocence;
+As of July 25, 2013, Harb still maintained his innocence.

 It emerged that the Conservative-dominated Senate committee had drafted the May 9 report on Duffy's living expenses to reflect less poorly on Duffy, who was at that time a member of the Conservative caucus.
 After two weeks of controversy, and amid concerns that Duffy was claiming travel expenses from both the Senate and the Conservative Party, the Senate reopened Duffy's audit.
 On May 29, 2013, the Senate issued a report amending the May 9 one, and recommending that Duffy's case be referred to "the proper authorities."